michael-caballero-gm/dp-foundation-lerna-lib/README.md

 after a package is successfully built, it can be published locally running this in the main folder of the package you want to publish:
 `npm publish --registry=http://localhost:4873`

-Next steps, lerna to publish to the actual registry

 # Using your new published package